 Charter trips can be as exciting and as full of adventure as travelers prefer.
 It is a unique experience, and it requires a certain adventurer mindset.
 There are many water sports and team-building activities that groups can participate in, plus plenty of opportunities to relax and unwind on board.
 It allows travelers to see the world from a different perspective.

 Casandra Karpiak is a travel writer and owner of Savoteur.
-A Toronto native with Danish roots currently residing in British Columbia, her travel writing has been seen on The Associated Press wire, MSN, FOX, CBS, NBC, Entrepreneur, 24/7 Wall St, Times Daily, and many more.
-When she’s not traveling, she can be found at hockey arenas all over BC cheering on her two young sons.
+A Toronto native with Danish/Welsh roots currently residing in British Columbia, Casandra is a full-time, nationally syndicated travel writer and luxury travel expert.
+A regular contributor to Ultimate Experiences Magazine, the Associated Press wire and Blox Digital wire, she has bylines on Global Traveler Magazine, The Seattle Times, San Francisco Examiner, Washington Times Herald, CBS, NBC, FOX, 24/7 Wall St, and many more.
+When she’s not traveling, she can be found at hockey arenas all over the Pacific Northwest cheering on her two young sons.